How Employee Benefits Can Support Weight Loss

 Wearable fitness devices also can be connected to online communities of other folks who are trying to lose weight and get fit.
 Set up a team page for your company, and consider launching friendly competitions and incentive goals so all employees can jump on board.
 Provide incentives for reaching important milestones, and be sure to recognize employees who reach those goals.

 When Corporate Wellness Programs Go Wrong

-Often, a workplace that is hyper-focused on wellness can alienate employees who are considered obese.
-They may feel singled out, guilty, and threatened by corporate initiatives to reduce obesity.
+A workplace that's hyper-focused on wellness can alienate employees who are considered obese.
+They might feel singled out, guilty, and threatened by corporate initiatives to reduce their weight.
 This is when benefits and wellness programs backfire.

-It can be easy and tempting to highlight only your obese population of employees.
-But this is actually discriminatory by its very nature.
-Instead, any employee benefits for wellness programs that are geared towards supporting fitness and weight-loss must be communicated and promoted to all employees.
-Never pull an obese employee aside and grill them about participating in the wellness program.
-This will have the opposite effect.
+Never pull an obese employee aside and grill him about participating in the program.
 Instead, continue to educate and inspire all employees to reach their health goals with positive reinforcement.